Generalized Bayesian Additive Regression Trees: Theory and Software: The Generalized BART Prior

-We consider two distinct prior distributions on the partitions $\pi(\mT)$ proposed by \cite{chipman1998bayesian} and \cite{denison1998bayesian} respectively.
+Specifically, the prior on individual tree partitions $\pi(\mT)$ follow the specifications proposed by \cite{chipman1998bayesian} or by \cite{denison1998bayesian}, respectively.
 The posterior concentration results discussed in Section \ref{sec:results} are applicable to both these priors. \cite{chipman1998bayesian} specifies the prior over trees implicitly as a tree generating stochastic process, described as follows: \begin{enumerate} \item Start with a single leaf (a root node) encompassing the entire covariate space. \item Split a terminal node, say $\Omega$, with a probability

 where $d(\Omega)$ is the depth of the node $\Omega$ in the tree architecture.
-This choice, motivated by \citep{rockova2019theory}, is slightly different from the original prior of \cite{chipman1998bayesian}\footnote{The reason behind this modification is that the original BART prior of \cite{chipman2010bart} does not decay at a fast enough rate.
-However since we examine only sufficient (but not necessary) conditions for optimal posterior concentration, our results do not guarantee that the original prior is inherently worse than the modified prior In fact, empirical results indicate otherwise.
-The original BART prior will be examined in future work.} \item If the node $\Omega$ splits, assign a splitting rule and create left and right children nodes.
-The splitting rule consists of picking a split variable $j$ uniformly from available directions $\{1,\dots, p\}$ and picking a split point $c$ uniformly from available data values $x_{1j},\dots, x_{nj}$. \end{enumerate} A description of the prior proposed by \cite{denison1998bayesian} is given in Section \ref{denison_prior} in the supplementary material.
+This choice, motivated by \citep{rockova2019theory}, is slightly different from the original prior of \cite{chipman1998bayesian}, who assumed $p_{split}(\Omega) \propto \alpha/(1+d(\Omega))^{-\beta}$ for $\beta \ge 0$. \footnote{The reason behind this modification is that the original BART prior of \cite{chipman2010bart} does not decay at a fast enough rate.
+However since we examine only sufficient (but not necessary) conditions for optimal posterior concentration, our results do not guarantee that the original prior is inherently worse than the modified prior.
+The main obstacle to extending the current proof to the original prior is that its splitting probability does not decay fast enough to satisfy condition (C3).
+Addressing this would likely require a more refined analysis of the prior tail behavior, which we leave for future work.} \item If the node $\Omega$ splits, assign a splitting rule and create left and right children nodes.
+The splitting rule consists of picking a split variable $j$ uniformly from available directions $\{1,\dots, p\}$ and picking a split point $c$ uniformly at random from the data values $\{x_{ij} : \X_i \in \Omega\}$ falling within the current cell $\Omega$. \end{enumerate}

+A description of the prior proposed by \cite{denison1998bayesian} is given in Section \ref{denison_prior} in the supplementary material.